020 7650 1200

 Working with our clients

-Whether in person, by phone or in writing, we communicate as regularly as possible with clients to provide advice and updates and to find out how they want us to pursue their case.
+Whether in person, by phone, or in writing, we communicate as regularly as possible with clients to provide advice and updates and to learn how they want us to pursue their cases.

-As a law firm based in England, we are regulated by an independent body, the Solicitors’ Regulation Authority.
-We must meet high standards of professional and ethical conduct in all our dealings with our clients and the courts.
-When we act for international clients, we bring the same client-centred approach to our work and apply the same high standards.
+As an English law firm regulated by an independent body, the Solicitors Regulation Authority, we must meet high standards of professional and ethical conduct in all our dealings with clients and the courts.
+When we act for international clients, we take the same client-centred approach to our work and apply the same high standards.

 Advocacy and working with others

-Our clients’ cases often have important consequences for others in the community and for people in other parts of the world.
-We regularly work alongside and build relationships with local, national and international organisations in order to advocate for improved protection for human rights and the environment.
+Our clients’ cases often have significant consequences for others in the community and people in other parts of the world.
+We regularly work alongside and build relationships with local, national, and international organisations to advocate for improved protection of human rights and the environment.

-Working to prevent future human rights violations is a key objective of our work.
-In addition to bringing cases to court, we pursue other strategies to strengthen the law in order to stop human rights abuses from happening in the first place.
+A key objective of our work is to prevent future human rights violations.
+In addition to bringing cases to court, we pursue other strategies to strengthen the law to prevent human rights abuses from happening in the first place.

 Gathering the evidence